Last Updated on October 13, 2023 by Electricalvolt

 2. Lightning Strike

 A lightning strike causes a quick discharge of electricity between two charged clouds or between a charged cloud and the ground.
 If a lightning strike happens between the charges cloud and the transmission line, it induces a very high voltage on the conductors of the overhead transmission line.
 The high voltage may cause insulation failures in the electrical system.
 The transmission line has a guard wire to protect the line from such incident high voltage.
-However, in some of cases when lightning intensity is very high, it can induce voltage.
+However, in some cases when lightning intensity is very high, it can induce voltage.

 3. Extreme Weather Conditions